Responding to Customer Complaints

 These complaints methods are based on cooperation, relationships, constructive problem-solving, and are therefore transferable to phone and face-to-face complaints.

-See the customer service code of practice and tips, to understand more about the organization's view of complaints handling.
+See the customer service code of practice and tips, to understand more about the organisation's view of complaints handling.

 What are the tips and secrets of effective complaints letter writing?